LumaPictures/pymel/docs/source/attributes.rst

     >>> print type(t)
     <class 'pymel.core.datatypes.Vector'>

-`set` is flexible in the types that it will accept, but `get` will always return the same type for a given attribute.
+`Attribute.set` is flexible in the types that it will accept, but `Attribute.get` will always return the same type for a given attribute.
 This can be a potential source of confusion:

     >>> value = [4,5,6]